Alwatr/alwatr/core/fetch/README.md

 - `bodyJson`: Body as JS Object.
 - `queryParameters`: URL Query Parameters as JS Object.
 - `timeout`: A timeout in ms for the fetch request (default `10_000`ms).
-- `retry`: If fetch response not acceptable or timed out, it will retry the request (default `3`).
+- `retry`: If fetch response is not acceptable or timed out, it will retry the request (default `3`).
-- `retryDelay`: Delay before each retries (default `1_000`).
+- `retryDelay`: Delay before each retry (default `1_000`).
-- `removeDuplicate`: Simple memory caching for remove duplicate/parallel requests (default `never`).
+- `removeDuplicate`: Simple memory caching for removing duplicate/parallel requests (default `never`).
   - `never`: Never use memory caching.
   - `always`: Always use memory caching and remove all duplicate requests (just by method+url).
-  - `until_load`: Cache parallel requests until request completed (it will be removed after the promise resolved).
+  - `until_load`: Cache parallel requests until the request is completed (it will be removed after the promise is resolved).
   - `auto`: If CacheStorage was supported use `until_load` strategy else use `always`.
 - `cacheStrategy`: Strategies for caching (default `network_only`).
-  - `network_only`: Only network request without any cache.
+  - `network_only`: Only network requests without any cache.
-  - `network_first`: Network first, falling back to cache.
+  - `network_first`: Network first, falling back to the cache.
   - `cache_only`: Cache only without any network request.
-  - `cache_first`: Cache first, falling back to network.
+  - `cache_first`: Cache first, falling back to the network.
-  - `stale_while_revalidate`: Fastest strategy, Use cached first but always request network to update the cache.
+  - `stale_while_revalidate`: Fastest strategy, Use cached first but always request the network to update the cache.
 - `revalidateCallback`: Revalidate callback for `stale_while_revalidate` cache strategy.
 - `cacheStorageName`: Cache storage custom name (default `alwatr_fetch_cache`).